3wen/epidemics-with-r/README.md

 ebook, we aim to share the knowledge we have gained during this period.
 There may be errors in the codes provided, so if you spot any, please don't hesitate to point them out to us.

+You can access the HMTL version of this ebook here: <https://3wen.github.io/epidemics-with-r/>.